gaborbozo/Notes/design-patterns/microservices/design patterns.md

 # Integration patterns
 Orchestration and ingress needs across the system as a whole.
 ## Gateway pattern
-It is an ingress pattern for client communicating with services.
+It is an **ingress pattern** for client communicating with services.
 Designed to provide a buffer between the underlying services and the client needs.
 Can be accomplished via facade or simple proxy.

 It offers **centrallized control over requests** (especially as client diversity grows [e.g, mobile, desktop, third-party vendors]), mutating, decorating, aggregating, or restricting calls based on client needs.
 Enables **consistent payload shaping** (do not need to bother on the service side when something have been changed), security, and scalability, while shielding internal services from direct exposure.

 This pattern **must avoid business logic and maintain contract stability through strict versioning** (changes should only extend functionality (e.g., adding optional fields), never remove or change existing behavior) **and passive API behavior** (like `/v1/`, `/v2` ensuring older versions continue to work even if newer versions are released).
+## Process aggregator pattern

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3NTQzOTYwMCw1Njg5MzQ3MTYsNDc1NT
+eyJoaXN0b3J5IjpbMTcwMzUzNTY0Miw1Njg5MzQ3MTYsNDc1NT
 Q2MjI3LDIxMTE0NTc0MjAsMTA5NDQ0OTIsMzQ0NjY0NDIyLDIw
 NDk3NDI2NzEsLTEzOTgzNjU4NzIsLTE4MDYwNTU5OTEsLTM5OT
 gwODUxMSwtNTU4NDY2MDYzLDE5NzY5ODc0MDYsMTU0MzA4Nzg0